eroc123/obsidian-notes/Computer Science/13 - Data representation/Class.md

 self.a and self.b are variables that are unique to a single instance of Class1.
 They can both have different datatypes.

 classEx = Class1() - creates an instance of Class1
-classEx.addition() - runs the method addition as defined in the
+classEx.addition() - runs the method "addition" as defined in Class1 in the specific instance (in this case the instance is named classEx)

 - ONLY exists in object-oriented programming languages